I need to be very clear on this point: none of what I write is the truth.

 Thoughts and conceptualizations are always going to be lower resolution approximations of reality.
 To make them sufficiently accurate as a means to experience reality itself would require complexity beyond the capabilities of our mind.
 The mind is a subset of reality and can never contain it.
 But thoughts can help us navigate to new and exciting places if we subsequently focus our efforts on our direct experience.

-One of my teachers says we should only think 25% of the time, and devote the remaining 75% to direct experience.
-Certain types of practical thinking are necessary for our personal and societal growth, like thinking through the design a rocket or deciding what to eat for dinner.
+One of my enlightened teachers determined that the right proportion of thinking seems to be about 25% of the time, devoting the remaining 75% to direct experience.
+Certain types of practical thinking are necessary for our personal and societal growth, like designing a rocket or deciding what to eat for dinner.

 Reality is as insubstantial as a dream, spontaneously self-arising and then immediately gone.
 A moment that can only be experienced directly with the clear light of conscious awareness.